SebastianGlavind/SebastianGlavind.github.io/_pages/publications.md

 {% endfor %}
 </ol>
 {% endcomment %}

+* Glavind, S. T., Sepulveda, J. G., and Faber, M. H., "On big data analysis for damage detection", in Proceedings of the 13th International Conference on Structural Safety and Reliability (ICOSSAR 2021-2022), ICOSSAR2021-P0569, 2022.

 * Glavind, S. T., Brüske, H., and Faber, M. H., "On normalized fatigue crack growth modeling", in Proceedings of the ASME 2020 39th International Conference on Ocean, Offshore and Arctic Engineering (OMAE2020), OMAE2020-18613, 2020 ([link](https://asmedigitalcollection.asme.org/OMAE/proceedings-abstract/OMAE2020/84324/V02AT02A037/1092628)).